caebwallace/caeb-autolend/README.md

 How to use
 ----------

+With nodeJS :

  - You need Nod1JS (a decent version > 10.0).
  - You copy the file `.env.defaults` to `.env` and configure your accounts.
  - You customize your FTX API keys in `.env`
  - Install dependencies with `npm install`
  - Start it with `npm start`

+ With Docker :

+ - Install Docker (or Docker Desktop, anything that can run a docker image).
+ - To to 'Running with Docker' to build and run the image.

 Configuration
 -------------